tlaanemaa/backup-docker/README.md

 ## All options
 ```
---operation enum            Operation to perform, either backup or restore
+--operation enum            Operation to perform.
+Options: backup | restore
 -c, --containers string[]   Optional names of the containers to backup or restore.
 Defaults to all
                             containers
 -d, --directory string      Optional directory name to save to or look for container backups.
 Defaults to
                             current working directory
 -s, --socketPath string     Optional Docker socket path.
 Defaults to /var/run/docker.sock
--o, --only enum             Optional to indicate that operation should only happen with containers or
+-o, --only enum             Optional to indicate that only containers or volumes should be backed up or
-                            volumes.
-Defaults to both
+                            restored.
+Defaults to both.
+Options: containers | volumes
 -h, --help                  Prints this help page
 ```